mediocregopher/ginger/README.md

 A lisp-like language built on the go programming language.
 The ideas are still a work-in-progress, and this repo is where I'm jotting down my notes.

+# Goals

+I have some immediate goals I'm trying to achieve with this syntax:

+* Everything is strings (except numbers, functions, and data structures).
+There is no symbol type, atom type, keyword type, etc... they're all just strings.

+* There is no `defmacro`.
+Macro creation and usage is simply an inherent feature of the language syntax.

 # Walkthrough

 This is a number which evalutates to 5: